gsidhu/buzee-tauri/logbook.md

 - Add icons for new file types.
 - Disable default right-click context menu.
 - Put double quotes on punctuation marks when cleaning query to make it work with the MATCH syntax
+- Display counter of number of files logged when indexing during onboarding.